comtedavid92/Maze-Generator/README.md

 This tool generates 2D mazes (each cell is either a wall or an empty space).
 The mazes can be visualized in a web browser or exported to be played inside Minecraft.
-Generation is powered by a genetic algorithm and a cost function to optimize difficulty.
+Generation is powered by a genetic algorithm.

 Two generation approaches are:
 - **Genome Pool 1**: each cell (wall or empty) is treated as a gene.
 - **Genome Pool 2**: the maze is built from predefined structural blocks.

-## Current Features
-- Maze generation based on size and greatest difficulty.
-- Maze visualization in a web browser.

-## Roadmap
+## TODO
-- Define and implement a better maze difficulty metric.
-- Improve maze quality (current mazes are not perfect).
-- Implement the Genome Pool 2 generation method.

 - Export mazes to Minecraft.
 - Add a Command Line Interface.

 ## Requirements
-- Python 3.10.13
+- Python 3
-- TODO...

 ## Usage
 ```bash